Entomy/LibLangly/Documentation/articles/patterns-advanced.md

 One important concession is that the Regex pattern must be anchored to the start of the line (`^`).
 This will be validated for you, and will raise an exception during initialization if this is not the case.

 The Regex `Match` is not returned, instead, being adapted into `Source` and `Result`.
 Everything inside of the Regex still works exactly as expected, including more advanced things like capturing groups and back references.
 These are not compatable with **Stringier's** `Capturer` or `Capture` however.
 The approach only defers execution to the `Regex` engine, and then modifies `Source` and `Result` according to the `Match`.

+## MutablePattern

+I'm deliberately not documenting how to use this type because it's incredibly dangerous.
+The basic idea is the pattern is modified in place, rather than each operation returning a new pattern.
+This is how recursion is acheived, but it can easily be done wrong.
+I've got a project in the works that utilizes this engine/project to provide a DSL for grammars/parsing.
+At the point where you would need the features this type provides, you'd be better served (and have a much better time) using that language.